2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/011_Data_Structures.md

 2. Visit the current node
 3. Recursively traverse the current node's right subtree

-If we traverse the example tree with in-order traversal, and print the visited node, the output will be: `???`
+If we traverse the example tree with in-order traversal, and print the visited node, the output will be: `ABCDEFGHI`

 <!-- TODO: Add output -->